calaldees/teachingWorkshops/teacherEducation/_sessions.md

 ### SP13 (PGCE Only)
 Friday 13th January - 09:00
-* Planning for inclusion - key strategies in subject
-* Integrating inclusivity
-* Making use of data in subject

-* Ability v capability
 * Planning for inclusion - key strategies in Computing
 * Integrating inclusively
     * Understand pupils’ differences